philamp/jellygrail/README.md

 > - This solution does not include any torrent indexer search.
 > - Do not open ports 8085 and 6502 to the internet.
 > - ⚠️ File Deletion in the virtual folder actually deletes corresponding files of underlying file-system(s).
-> - There can be some rare cases where nginx/jellyfin hangs on readdir or readfile request.
-Workaround is a docker restart.
-See details below in ``Known issues`` section.
 > - I repeat that Jellygrail is experimental and that you should not submit any issues to the XBMC (Jellygrail disrupts the way Kodi works by dealing with the database directly !).

 # 📥️ Installation (or upgrade)